genuary-art/site/2024/faq.md

 ## What is GENUARY?

-I have already answered this question in the very first paragraph of this site's [home page](/).
+Like a good copy writer, I answered this question in the very first paragraph of this site's [home page](/).

 ## Do I need to follow the prompts strictly?